booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/June/the-parable-of-the-talents-convey-the-message-of-using-our-gifts-and-abilities-for-gods-purpose/2024-06-30-the-parable-of-the-talents-convey-the-message-of-using-our-gifts-and-abilities-for-gods-purpose-60.md

 ---
-title: ""The Forgotten Gift" - Tom's Stories 60"
+title: "The Forgotten Gift - Tom's Stories 60"
 date: "2024-06-30"
 permalink: "stories/2024/June/the-parable-of-the-talents-convey-the-message-of-using-our-gifts-and-abilities-for-gods-purpose/"
 description: "A woman named Sarah, feeling unfulfilled as a wife and mother, rediscovers her forgotten gift of writing with the help of her mentor.
 She uses her talent to inspire others, finding renewed purpose and fulfilling her God-given calling, in this heartwarming tale of self-discovery and the power of using one's gifts to bless the world."